weejayuk/jump.ios/Docs/JUMP Integration Guide.md

         self.captureUser = [NSKeyedUnarchiver unarchiveObjectWithData:encodedUser];
     }

-**Note**: While your application is responsible for saving and restoring the user record, the Capture library will automatically save and restore the session token.
+**Note** While your application is responsible for saving and restoring the user record, the Capture library will automatically save and restore the session token.

 ## Troubleshooting